rajeshzmoke/flutter-plugins-webview-x5/packages/webview_flutter/README.md

 A Flutter plugin that provides a WebView widget.

 On iOS the WebView widget is backed by a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview);
-On Android the WebView widget is backed by a [WebView](https://developer.android.com/reference/android/webkit/WebView).
+On Android the WebView widget is backed by a Tencent X5 [WebView](https://x5.tencent.com).

 ## Developers Preview Status
 The plugin relies on Flutter's new mechanism for embedding Android and iOS views.